 Translation of Justified: Their mate is not doing what they expected.

 Example—Intrusive Needy Sarah and Charles

-If she gets anxious or bored, she calls her husband at work and demands to speak with him—despite knowing that he has important meetings all day and she has been repeatedly asked not to call him at work unless it is an emergency.
+When Sarah gets anxious or bored, she phones her husband Charles at work and demands to speak with him—despite knowing that he has important meetings all day and she has been repeatedly asked not to call him at work unless it is an emergency.